DellESI/RackManager-Docs-Published/man_pages/RMg5update_MAN.md

                             -vvv   -- verbose level-3 dumps detailed debug info during execution -M             --- update the mc.conf and redfish.conf on the MC from MC.conf and G5Redfish.conf on the RM after all other updates to insure that the managed MC has RM config settings

+   Notes:
+       * Following any update with RMg5update, RMconfig of the RMg5mc subsystem should be executed in order to re-sync the RM with the MC.
+         * RMconfig [-vvv] -F -s RMg5mc config
 ```

 ### To run: